-The project started with a discussion in class on what was needed in organising a fun fair.
-Planning involved watching videos, filling in mind maps, formulating strategy, gathering facts from Ms Aditi from the business studies faculty, and finally assigning roles and responsibilities such as game planners, accounts managers, and programme analysts.
+The project started with a discussion in class on what was needed to organise a fun fair.
+Planning involved watching videos, filling in mind maps, formulating strategies, gathering facts with the help of Aditi Ma’am, from the Business Studies faculty, and finally assigning roles and responsibilities such as game planners, accounts managers, and programme analysts.

-Mathematics and business studies were in focus in the second week as students explored the financial implications of hosting a carnival — honing their calculation skills with 6-digit figures, and learning how costs and profits work in business practice.
-Role-play activity and a day spent interviewing shopkeepers also helped them see the importance of understanding profit and loss.
+Mathematics and Business Studies were in focus in the second week as students explored the financial implications of hosting a carnival — honing their calculation skills with 6-digit figures, and learning how costs and profits work in business practice.
+Role-play activities and a day spent interviewing shopkeepers also helped them see the importance of understanding profit and loss.